-Read The Merchant of Venice’s Signior Antonio, Many A Time And Oft soliloquy below with modern English translation & analysis:
+Read The Merchant of Venice’s Signior Antonio, Many A Time And Oft monologue below with modern English translation & analysis:

 Spoken by Shylock, The Merchant of Venice, Act 1, Scene 3